-Throughout the story Brontë plays on a whole set of genre conventions—Gothic, romantic, pseudo-psychological—and by naming the novel after the house, she sort of announces those influences to her readers.
+Throughout the story, Brontë plays on a whole set of genre conventions—Gothic, romantic, pseudo-psychological—and by naming the novel after the house, she sort of announces those influences to her readers.
 While the house is the main setting for most of the action, its role is so important that it almost seems like a living, breathing, ticked-off character, reflecting the bad attitude of its inhabitants.

-Windows and doors are a big deal in the novel, as people and ghosts are always trying to climb in or out, people are always getting locked in and out, doors are slammed, keys hidden, and so forth.
-Heathcliff often stands in the doorway of Wuthering Heights controlling who crosses the threshold.
+Windows and doors are a big deal in the novel, as people and ghosts are always trying to climb in or out, people are getting locked in and out, doors are slammed, keys are hidden, and so forth.
+Heathcliff often stands in the doorway of Wuthering Heights, controlling who crosses the threshold.
 At the center of the house, symbolically if not literally, is Catherine's oak-paneled bed, which provides the setting for the more uncanny and chilling events: Catherine's ghost fighting to get in against Lockwood's brutal refusal, and the death and discovery of Heathcliff's rain-soaked corpse.

 Before passing the threshold, I paused to admire a quantity of grotesque carving lavished over the front, and especially about the principal door, above which, among a wilderness of crumbling griffins and shameless little boys, I detected the date "1500," and the name "Hareton Earnshaw."
 (1.13)

-This inscription serves as the house's nametag and informs us that the Earnshaws have been there for a looong time (the novel is set in 1801).
+This inscription serves as the house's nametag ("Hi, My Name Is Creepy, Dilapidated Mansion) and informs us that the Earnshaws have been there for a looong time (the novel is set in 1801).
 What Lockwood means by "shameless" we can't really know, but the implication is that the image is Gothic and a little sinister.